-The People & Alias tool is one of the most important features in the Tracts software to remedy strangers to title.
+The People & Alias tool is one of the most important features in the Tracts software.
+It's main purpose is to remedy strangers to title.
 However, this is one of the tools that has the most misunderstanding of how to use it properly.
 This tool links parties together to accurately convey and calculate the ownership for the area you are working in.
 To help further understand the usage of this tool keep reading below.

 If a document has the name of an executor of a trust, you should list that executor's name as an alias for the trust inside Tracts so that the trust can be calculated correctly.
 If there are multiple executors, make each one an alias for the trust.

 Ex.
 Scott Smith, executor of Smith Family Trust

 Husband and Wife